oriolmontcreus/capsulo/src/ADMIN_REFACTOR_PLAN.md

 1.  **Refactor `AppWrapper`**:
     - Rename to `AdminRoot`.
     - It should only contain the Context Providers (Validation, Preferences) that are truly global, then render `<AdminRouter />`.
+    - It should not have props / context drilling.
 2.  **Update `CMSManager` and `GlobalVariablesManager`**:
     - Instead of receiving `initialData` props, they should use the `usePageData` hook to get their data.